 Plann App – This is the app I am currently using to schedule my Instagram posts.
 I absolutely LOVE that you can see how it will look in your feed.
 It is very easy to use.
 The only downside is that it is purely an app and you cannot schedule posts from your computer.

 ConvertKit (affiliate) – When I started growing my email list, I immediately went with ConvertKit.
-The reason is because I wanted my list set up and segmented properly right from the beginning.
-I have made a few mistakes here or there but the tagging and segmenting is one of my favorite features.
+The reason is that I wanted my list set up and segmented properly right from the beginning.
+I have made a few mistakes here or there but the tagging and segmenting are one of my favorite features.
 It really helps me keep my emails targeted to the right audience.

 Project Management & Organization

 Asana – I love Asana.
 It helps me keep tracking of my projects and to-do lists.
 It has a nice, clean interface which makes me happy.
 And flying unicorns across the screen when you complete a task!
 The cool thing is that Asana just released boards.
 So you can create a project as either a list or a board.

 Related Course: #GSD with Asana – ONLY $27